 The INT program prepares students for entry-level work as interpreters.
-It also prepares students for the national certification evaluation given by the Registry of Interpreters for the Deaf, Inc. For the majority of students, however, several years of professional work experience after graduation are needed before certification can be attained.
+It also prepares students for the national certification evaluation given by the Registry of Interpreters for the Deaf, Inc. (RID).
+For the majority of students, however, several years of professional work experience after graduation are needed before certification can be attained.
 Students completing the curriculum receive an Associate in Applied Science (A.A.S.) degree.
+Beginning July 1st, 2012 RID will require a Bachelor's degree in any major in order to take the national certification exam.
+In order to meet that requirement, CCP has developed collaborations with baccalaureate institutions to provide suitable options to students graduating with the A.A.S.